rfheise/active_learning/README.md

   * main.py
     * main file where you will run your tests

   To create your own model create a new file in the Models folder please see LeNet.py for an example.
 To create your own dataset implement a generic data function please see MNIST.py for an example.
 Whenever adding a file remeber to update the README and __init__.py file in each folder when applicable.
+I implemented it as a python module so you have to import and run everything as a part of the python module i.e.
+  `python3 -m <dir>.main`

 # File Break Down